Depository institution

-Colloquially, a depository institution is a financial institution in the United States (such as a savings bank, commercial bank, savings and loan associations, or credit unions) that is legally allowed to accept monetary deposits from consumers.
-Under federal law, however, a "depository institution" is limited to banks and savings associations - credit unions are not included (debatable).
+A depository institution is a non-banking financial institution (NBFI), also known as a nondepository financial institution (NDFI).
+It is a financial institution in the United States (such as a savings bank, commercial bank, savings and loan associations, or credit unions) that is legally allowed to accept monetary deposits from consumers.
+Under federal law, however, a "depository institution" is limited to banks and savings associations - credit unions are not included.

-An example of a non-depository institution might be a mortgage bank.
-While licensed to lend, they cannot accept deposits.
+An example of a non-depository institution might be a mortgage bank, which, while licensed to lend, it cannot accept deposits.